stevencombs/retrocombs.github.io/_posts/2020/2020-06-04-retrocombs-plus4-chapter1-setup.md

 [Chapter 1 - Unpacking and Setting Up](/plus4/users-manual/p4um-chapter-1.pdf)

-## YouTube Video: _retroCombs: Commodore Plus/4, Chapter 1, Unpacking and Setting Up_
+## YouTube Video: _retroCombs: Commodore Plus/4 User's Manual, Chapter 1 - Unpacking and Setting Up_

 In the video below, I connect the Commodore Plus/4, not to a television or monitor, but to a computer and OBS Studio and then walk through Chapter 1 of the user's manual.
 I also discuss how I will use the Plus/4 with modern components and systems; a maker and geeky approach to retro-computing.